-For instructions on using the Preview tab to help you connect in a PowerBuilder application, see the section on using Transaction objects in Application Techniques.
+For instructions on using the Preview tab to help you connect in a PowerBuilder application, see Section 12.2, "Working with Transaction objects" in Application Techniques.

 13.3 Maintaining database profiles

 You can easily edit or delete an existing database profile in PowerBuilder.